Paligo/xee/hacking.md

 This gives a result in the end that reads like this:

 ```
-Total: 31812 Supported: 21859 Passed: 19987 Failed: 0 Error: 0 WrongE: 0
+Total: 31812 Supported: 21859 Passed: 20221 Failed: 0 Error: 0 WrongE: 0
-Filtered: 1872 Unsupported: 9953
+Filtered: 1638 Unsupported: 9953
 ```

 `Total` is the total amount of tests in the suite.
-This includes features that we don't support, most prominently XQuery, so `Supported` is the total amount of tests that are relevant to use. `Passed` indicates how many of the tests that behave as expected, `Failed`, the tests that failed (wrong answers), `Error` the tests that had an unexpected error, `WrongE` those tests that expect an error but the wrong error is returned.
+This includes features that we don't support, most prominently XQuery, so `Supported` is the total amount of tests that are relevant to use. `Passed` indicates how many tests behave as expected, `Failed` the tests that failed (wrong answers), `Error` the tests that had an unexpected error, and `WrongE` those tests that expect an error but the wrong error is returned.

 `Filtered` is those tests we want to support but do not work yet - we know they fail in advance so they're filtered out by `check`.